aulorbe/Skin-Segmentation-Logit-Regression/README.md

 ### Why (Binary) Logistic Regression?

-Binary classification problems are perfect for logistic regression because logistic regression allows us to predict the probability of a discrete outcome (here, a pixel containing skin or no skin) based on a set of independent features (here, R, G, and B values) related to that outcome.
+Binary classification problems are perfect for logistic regression because logistic regression allows us to predict the probability of a discrete outcome (here, a pixel containing or not containing skin) based on a set of independent features (here, R, G, B values) related to that outcome.

 **Why not linear regression?** While the underlying mechanism in logistic regression is linear regression (because the log odds probability of the outcome is a linear function of the features), linear regression is best used when trying to model the linear relationship between various (discrete or continuous) features with a *continuous* outcome.
 Moreover, linear regression models aim to minimize the sum of squared errors, while logistic regression models aim to model the parameters under which our observations become most likely.